 But what makes Venus so bright?

-Research has shown that several factors contribute to Venus’s brightness.
-One of them is the planet’s high albedo, which is the amount of light reflected from its surface.
-According to Sanjay Limaye, a leading scientist at the Space Science and Engineering Center at the University of Wisconsin (USA), Venus has an albedo of 0.76.
+Research has shown several factors contribute to Venus’s brightness.
+One is the planet’s high albedo, which is the amount of light reflected from its surface.
+According to Sanjay Limaye, a leading scientist at the Space Science and Engineering Center at the University of Wisconsin, Venus has an albedo of 0.76.
 This means it reflects about 76 percent of the sunlight it receives.
-For comparison, a perfect mirror reflects 100 percent of light, Earth reflects about 30%, and the Moon, which has a low albedo, reflects only 7%.
+For comparison, a perfect mirror reflects 100 percent of light, Earth reflects about 30 percent, and the Moon reflects only 7 percent.

-Venus’s high albedo is due to its dense cloud cover.
+Venus’s high albedo comes from its dense cloud cover.
 These cloud layers extend from 48 to 70 kilometers above its surface.
 Data from space missions in the 1970s and 1980s indicate that these layers are mostly composed of sulfuric acid droplets.
-According to Limaye, these droplets are very small—mostly the size of bacteria.
-They are also extremely effective at scattering sunlight.
+According to Limaye, these droplets are very small — roughly the size of bacteria — and they are extremely effective at scattering sunlight.

 However, Venus is not the brightest object in the solar system.
-Saturn’s icy moon Enceladus has a high albedo of about 0.8.
-Yet, from , it appears significantly dimmer than Venus.
-The reason is that it is located much farther from the Sun.
-While Venus is 108 million kilometers away from our star, Enceladus is at least 13 times farther.
-Consequently, Venus receives 176 times more light than Enceladus, giving it a substantial advantage.
+Saturn’s icy moon Enceladus has a slightly higher albedo, about 0.8.
+Yet, seen from Earth, it appears significantly dimmer than Venus.
+The reason is distance: while Venus is about 108 million kilometers from the Sun, Enceladus is at least 13 times farther away.
+Consequently, Venus receives roughly 176 times more sunlight than Enceladus, which gives Venus a substantial advantage.

 Distance from Earth

 The proximity to Earth also affects Venus’s brightness.
-The average distance between Venus and Earth is 170 million kilometers.
-Interestingly, sometimes the closest planet to Earth is Mercury, which, at times, is at an average distance of 155.5 million kilometers.
-However, Venus’s larger size makes it appear brighter.
+The average distance between Venus and Earth is about 170 million kilometers.
+Sometimes the closest planet to Earth is Mercury, which can be at an average distance of 155.5 million kilometers.
+Still, Venus’s larger size makes it appear brighter.

-Nevertheless, the distance of Venus from Earth, and thus its apparent brightness, is not constant.
-At its closest (about 38 million kilometers), during what is known as inferior conjunction, Venus can appear quite dim.
-This has been confirmed by observations from the National Astronomical Observatory of Japan.
+The distance between Venus and Earth — and thus Venus’s apparent brightness — isn’t constant.
+At its closest, about 38 million kilometers during inferior conjunction, Venus can actually appear quite dim.
+Observations from the National Astronomical Observatory of Japan confirm this.

 Venus shines brightest when only a crescent of its sunlit surface is visible.
-This phase, known as the point of greatest brightness, typically occurs about a month before and after inferior conjunction.
-According to a study co-authored by Mallama, during this phase, sulfuric acid droplets in Venus’s atmosphere scatter sunlight toward Earth.
+This phase, called the point of greatest brightness, typically occurs about a month before and after inferior conjunction.
+According to a study co-authored by Mallama, during this phase sulfuric acid droplets in Venus’s atmosphere scatter sunlight toward Earth.
 “This phenomenon is called a glory, and it belongs to the same family of optical effects as rainbows,” the scientist explained.

-Astronomers have also found that changes in Venus’s albedo, its distance from Earth and the Sun, as well as its phases, cause fluctuations in the planet’s stellar magnitude from -4.92 to -2.98.
-However, this is enough for people to enjoy the stunning glow of Venus for most of the year, even from urban areas on our planet.
+Astronomers have also found that changes in Venus’s albedo, its distance from Earth and the Sun, and its phases cause fluctuations in the planet’s apparent magnitude from -4.92 to -2.98.
+Still, that range is enough for people to enjoy Venus’s stunning glow for most of the year, even from urban areas.

 Photo: Unsplash